Thermal Stability, P-V Criticality and Heat Engine of Charged Rotating Accelerating Black Holes: THERMODYNAMICS

 To better understand properties of the pressure, we investigate its limiting behavior as follows

-which shows that depending on values of different parameters, large and small black holes could have positive or negative pressure.
-It is worthwhile to mention that the pressure should be positive valued from classical thermodynamics perspective.
+which shows that depending on the values of the different parameters, large and small black holes could have positive or negative pressure.
+It is worthwhile to mention that the pressure should be positively valued from a classical thermodynamics perspective.

-By rearranging the equation of state in terms of specific volume, one can calculate critical quantities.
-It should be noted that for rotating black holes, $r_{+}$ is not a linear function of the specific volume $\upsilon $.
-To do so, we first need to obtain thermodynamical volume which is given by
+By rearranging the pressure in terms of specific volume, one can calculate critical quantities.
+It should be noted that for rotating black holes, $ r_{+} $ is not a linear function of the specific volume $\upsilon $.
+To do so, we first rewrite thermodynamic volume in Eq. (\ref{V123}) in terms of $Q$ and $J$ as